MAVERIC-Labs/MAVERIC_informatics/docs/source/Processing-a-Viral-Metagenome.rst

     ---------- ---------- ----------
     9-10:48:00  64883592K   04:43:30

+Oops!
 The job required ~65 GB and took 4 hr 43 minutes.
+Considerably less than I had anticipated.
 We can't do anything about the GB requested, as asking for 48 cores will give you *at least* a large memory node.
 We could request 70 GB of memory, but OSC will still charge you for the whole node.

 The SPAdes directory: